uhkniazi/TB_biomarker_ma/README.md

 vs test error rates and ROC curves are plotted.
 The expression values for these genes are also plotted.
 A pathway analysis is also performed i.e. clustering based on shared pathways and expression values of the selected 2500 or so markers.
 The pathway clustering is very similar to long_all_data_clusters.R and various plots are produced to for significant modules.

+# long_all_data_test_03.R
+Used a slightly different approach to last scripts.
+Most of the analysis is the same as long_all_data_test_02.R, however with some small changes.
+- the sarcoids were not removed.
+- The data was not z-scaled for samples
+- Coefficient of variation was not used for initial filtering before t and wilcoxon tests.
+- 30% of data was selected for validation set.
+- Colinear genes are not removed, as they are removed at the subset selection step.
+- Using the CCrossValidation.LDA class for nested cross validation and ROC curves.
+- Added some pathway analysis at the end with LTBI and ATB comparisons.